Skip to main content

 From here, select 'Create Custom Goal'.
 You can then give your goal a name.

 If your goal is Visited Page, you will then need to add the Page URL criteria of that specific page.
+For those customers with virtual page views, if you send these as a page view you can set these up as a custom goal using this option.

 If your goal is Clicked Element, you can then choose either Element Class, ID, Tree, Text or XPath to identify to element you wish to track.
-You can find out more about these below:
+You can find out more about these below.

 Tracking Clicks